-The sale of World Championship Wrestling to Vince McMahon in March of 2001 sent shockwaves throughout the wrestling industry and it’s fanbase.
-After nearly a 6-year battle, the hotly contested Monday Night War was over and WCW was absorbed into the then WWF corporate umbrella.
-While the WCW product had been suffering a slow death for several years for a variety of reasons, they still had a loyal following.
+The sale of World Championship Wrestling to Vince McMahon in March of 2001 sent shockwaves throughout the wrestling industry, and it’s fanbase.
+After nearly a 6-year battle, the hotly contested Monday Night War was over, and WCW was absorbed into the then WWF corporate umbrella.
+While the WCW product had been suffering a slow death for several years for various reasons, they still had a loyal following.
 They had a fanbase that wanted an alternative to Vince McMahon’s show on Mondays.

 WCW Big Bang was to be the first pay-per-view under new WCW management and likely would have been held at the newly built 3,000-square-foot Hard Rock Cafe arena in Las Vegas, Nevada.

 In a 2016 WWE interview, Bischoff referred to the process of shopping WCW as a “Wall St. dog and pony show.”
 Shortly after that, Bischoff found a couple of interested investors in Brian Bedol and Steve Greenberg of Fusient Media Ventures.
 Bedol and Greenberg’s claim to fame was founding the ‘Classic Sports Network’ in 1995, which was later sold to ESPN in 1997 for $175 million and rebranded ‘ESPN Classics.’